shivani1105/shivani1105/README.md

 <img src="https://profile-counter.glitch.me/shivani1105/count.svg" alt="" />

-#### Welcome to my GitHub!
-As a self-driven learner and Software Engineer, I'm passionate about building solutions and growing my skills with every project.
-If you see something here that resonates or have insights to share, I’d love to connect!
-I’m always open to advice, collaboration, and opportunities to contribute to impactful projects.
-Let’s make something amazing together!
+#### Thanks for stopping by!
+Here you’ll find projects that reflect my curiosity and drive to learn.
+If you have feedback or ideas, I’d love to hear from you.
+Let’s connect, collaborate, and inspire each other to keep pushing the boundaries of what we can achieve!

 ## 🏆 Progress Tracker:
 [![GitHub Streak](https://streak-stats.demolab.com?user=shivani1105&theme=dark&hide_border=true)](https://git.io/streak-stats)